ciberkleid/cartographer-demo/README.md

 > To use a newer version of any dependency, change the version in [vendir.yml](vendir.yml) and re-run `vendir sync`.

 #### Create cluster and registry

-To use a kind cluster with a local image registry, we can borrow a setup script from [Dave Syer](https://github.com/dsyer/kpack-with-kind) (thanks, Dave!).
+To start a kind cluster with a local image registry, run the following command.
-This starts a Kubernetes cluster and an image registry, both running in Docker on your local machine.
-The image registry is listening on `localhost:5000`.

-To use this setup script, run:
 ```shell
 # Start cluster and registry
 KIND_VERSION=v1.22.4 ./kind/kind-setup.sh
 ```
+This starts a Kubernetes cluster and an image registry, both running in Docker on your local machine.
+The image registry is listening on `localhost:5000`.

+> Credit for the above script goes to [Dave Syer](https://github.com/dsyer/kpack-with-kind) (thanks, Dave!)

 ## Install & configure dependencies

-Put on your Platform Operator hat and begin by installing a set of Kubernetes-native CI/CD tools capable of running specialize CI/CD activities.
+Put on your Platform Operator hat and begin by installing a set of Kubernetes-native CI/CD tools capable of running specialized CI/CD activities.
 Specifically, you will install:
 - **_Fluxcd Source Controller_**: to detect changes in a git repository
 - **_Tekton_**: for running tasks (e.g. testing the application)
 - **_Kpack_**: for building an publishing container images
 - **_Kapp Controller_**: for managing related sets of resources
 - **_Knative_**: for facilitating serving of applications

-You will also install **_cartographer_** and a **_cert-manager_** that it uses.
+You will also install **_cartographer_** and an accompanying **_cert-manager_**.

-You can see the complete list of tools that will be installed by checking the [vendir.yml](vendir.yml) file (under `directories.path: infra-ops/base-vendir`).
+You can see the complete list of tools that will be installed by checking the [vendir.yml](vendir.yml) file (under `directories.path: infra/base-vendir`).

 #### Create shared secret and service account